lsquaredleland/NFT-DEFI/README.md

 # NFT-DEFI
-Large list of NFT DeFi projects, with a questionable taxonomy and grouping
+Large list of NFT DeFi projects, with a questionable taxonomy and grouping.

 ![graphic](NFTxDeFi.png)